alexjporrasp/spring-boot-rest-exercise/README.md

 - Accounts cannot be directly edited nor deleted.
 The requirements didn't explicitly state so.
 - I have chosen H2 as embedded database due to its simplicity.

+## Notes
+- Execute the tests one by one, they are sharing the same context, so the database may behave differently when executing all the tests at the same time.

 ## Endpoints

 ````